shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-05-SettingsPageAdvanced.md

 # Advanced use cases in writing settings pages
 <hr />

-From previous tutorials you saw how to create a simple shortcut and extension settings page that enables the managing of shortcut and extension settings and how those settings are used in application.
+From the previous tutorials, you saw how to create a simple shortcut and extension settings page that enables the managing of shortcut and extension settings and how those settings are used in the app.

 In this section we will cover advanced use cases that are beyond only managing extension or shortcut settings.
-You can implement any functionality that you would usually implement in a standalone React app, you only need to be aware that settings page needs to be integrated with Shoutem Builder.
+You can implement any functionality that you would usually implement in a standalone React app, you just have to to be aware that settings pages need to be integrated with the Shoutem Builder.

 ## Defining custom redux state